Ciara Glennon murder: Prosecution claims DNA links accused to killing

 Ms Glennon, who family was originally from Westport, Co Mayo was celebrating St Patrick’s Day with friends in Perth on March 14th, 1997 when she went missing.

-Mr Edwards is also accused of killing Sarah Spiers (18) and Jane Rimmer (23) after nights out in the Perth suburb 0f Claremont in 1996 and 1997.
+Mr Edwards is also accused of killing Sarah Spiers (18) and Jane Rimmer (23) after nights out in Claremont in 1996 and 1997.

 He denies all charges.